webiny/docs.webiny.com/docs/get-started.md

 ## Guides & Tutorials

-**Welcome to Webiny!** To get your self familiarized with Webiny and all its features, for the best experience, we've broken this guide down into three main sections:
+**Welcome to Webiny!** To get your self familiarized with Webiny and all its features, for the best experience, we've broken this guide down into two main sections:

 ### 1. CMS Guides